 Nuremberg is famous these days as the starting point for the Nazis.
 The bus tour took us to a couple of the only surviving arenas.
 We were told it would have cost too much to demolish them, so they remain, mouldering like ancient temples in an urban jungle.
 Pity the allied bombers didn’t finish them off as they did to so much of the city.
 You can see these places aren’t maintained.
 The Germans are ashamed of them and don’t want them to become Meccas for the neo-Nazis.

-One fascinating snippet was that after Rudolf Hess, the loony Nazi who flew to Scotland, finally died in Spandau prison in the ’90’s, his body was buried in his home village.
+One fascinating story the guide told us was that after Rudolf Hess, the loony Nazi who flew to Scotland, finally died in Spandau prison in the 1990’s, his body was buried in his home village.
 But it became a rallying point for the neo-Nazis since everybody else’s body was burned and the ashes scattered.
 So they dug him up and threw his remains into the Atlantic.

 We also drove past the courthouse where the Nuremberg trials were conducted, a building in the distance.
 Nazi Germany was my field of study at university.
 A lot of things came flooding back.
 I just hope we haven’t forgotten all the lessons of the past.